 Here’s one big difference between us: while I consider myself a pretty

 greedy good connoisseur of Italian cuisine, Katie has taken it a step further.
 She’s made it her job to know Italy’s food inside, out and upside-down at a level I’ve always admired.

-So maybe it’s to be expected that when her book Tasting Rome: Fresh Flavors and Forgotten Recipes from an Ancient City came out this year, I rushed to scoop it up.
+So maybe it’s to be expected that when the book she co-authored with the talented Kristine Gill, Tasting Rome: Fresh Flavors and Forgotten Recipes from an Ancient City, came out this year, I rushed to scoop it up.
 If you have someone on your Christmas list who loves a) food, b) Rome or c) just having a really pretty cookbook on their shelves, you might want to, too.